bettermarks/kong_8531/README.md

 ### Python plugin

+* is not graceful due to closed connections
-Python plugin is nearly stable and seems to "repair" its corruption.
+* plugin is nearly stable and seems to "repair" its corruption.

 ### Go plugin

 * is not graceful - there are closed connections
 * plugin is skipped/omitted, but reflection service reached (missing header)
-* reaches a currupted state, where a certain rate of all consecutive requests are corrupt.
+* reaches a state, where a certain rate of all consecutive requests is corrupt.

 ### JavaScript plugin